History of New York (state): Prehistory

 The first peoples of New York are estimated to have arrived around 10,000 BC.
 Around AD 800, Iroquois ancestors moved into the area from the Appalachian region.
 The people of the Point Peninsula complex were the predecessors of the Algonquian peoples of New York.
 By around 1100, the distinct Iroquoian-speaking and Algonquian-speaking cultures that would eventually be encountered by Europeans had developed.
 The five nations of the Iroquois League developed a powerful confederacy about the 15th century that controlled territory throughout present-day New York, into Pennsylvania around the Great Lakes.
 For centuries, the Mohawk cultivated maize fields in the lowlands of the Mohawk River, which were later taken over by Dutch settlers at Schenectady, New York when they bought this territory.
 The Iroquois nations to the west also had well-cultivated areas and orchards.

 The Iroquois established dominance over the fur trade throughout their territory, bargaining with European colonists.
 Other New York tribes were more subject to either European destruction or assimilation within the Iroquoian confederacy.
-Situated athwart major Native trade routes in the Northeast and positioned between French and English zones of settlement, the Iroquois were intensely caught up with the onrush of Europeans, which is also to say that the settlers, whether Dutch, French or English, were caught up with the Iroquois as well.
+Situated at major Native trade routes in the Northeast and positioned between French and English zones of settlement, the Iroquois were intensely caught up with the onrush of Europeans, which is also to say that the settlers, whether Dutch, French or English, were caught up with the Iroquois as well.
 Algonquian tribes were less united among their tribes; they typically lived along rivers, streams, or the Atlantic Coast.
 But, both groups of natives were well-established peoples with highly sophisticated cultural systems; these were little understood or appreciated by the European colonists who encountered them.
 The natives had "a complex and elaborate native economy that included hunting, gathering, manufacturing, and farming...[and were] a mosaic of Native American tribes, nations, languages, and political associations."
 The Iroquois usually met at an Onondaga in Northern New York, which changed every century or so, where they would coordinate policies on how to deal with Europeans and strengthen the bond between the Five Nations.

 Tribes who have managed to call New York home have been the Iroquois, Mohawk, Mohican, Susquehannock, Petun, Chonnonton, Ontario and Nanticoke.

 Pre-colonial period

 In 1524, Giovanni da Verrazzano, an Italian explorer in the service of the French crown, explored the Atlantic coast of North America between the Carolinas and Newfoundland, including New York Harbor and Narragansett Bay.
-On April 17, 1524 Verrazzano entered New York Bay, by way of the Strait now called the Narrows.
+On April 17, 1524, Verrazzano entered New York Bay, by way of the Strait now called the Narrows.
 He described "a vast coastline with a deep delta in which every kind of ship could pass" and he adds: "that it extends inland for a league and opens up to form a beautiful lake.
 This vast sheet of water swarmed with native boats".
 He landed on the tip of Manhattan and perhaps on the furthest point of Long Island.

 In 1535, Jacques Cartier, a French explorer, became the first European to describe and map the Saint Lawrence River from the Atlantic Ocean, sailing as far upriver as the site of Montreal.